YunoHost/doc/dns_config.md

 @ 1800 IN MX 10 domain.tld. # (Minimal)
 @ 1800 IN TXT "v=spf1 a mx -all"
 ```

+You should also consult the [DKIM documentation](#/dkim).
+DKIM allows yours mails not to be considered by spam by other mail service.
+In fact DKIM ask you to add an entry in your zone.

 #### Set up
 Replace: